 Of the ideas Laeven and Laryea present, debt relief through the use of asset management companies has the most promise in my eyes.
 Such companies would be better equipped to resolve bad debt than the already overtaxed lenders who require recapitalization.
 Then, on a case-by-case basis with banks, the government can be more selective as to where taxpayer dollars go to help.
 The relative strength of a financial would be taken into account.

-Various Countries are Applying Variants of These Ideas
+Various Countries are Requesting Variants of These Ideas

 However, there is no one solution that works for all nations.
 Debt relief is necessarily a long, slow process, one that individuals may not be able to stomach as they stare down their monthly slate of bills to pay.
 But for lasting change, it appears that slow reform may be the only route for true debt relief.